Mjz86/String/README.md

 chars, and most users won't ever need such performance (lifetimes are hard;
 this is discouraged), but some places (in the internals of my rope implementation) may need it, so it's there.

+* we may provide a safe wrapper class that has a bigger sso buffer , while also reusing all the code of the string , think of it like an implace vector

 # The Optimizations of Remove Prefix/Suffix, Push Back, Pop Back, Push Front and Pop Front